w3c/wai-website/pages/about/groups/task-forces.md

 ## [Cognitive and Learning Disabilities Accessibility Task Force](/about/groups/task-forces/coga/)

-The objective of the Cognitive and Learning Disabilities Accessibility (COGA) Task Force is to develop guidance and techniques for content authoring and user agent implementation in order to make web content accessible to people with cognitive and learning disabilities.<br />(Supports the APA Working Group](/about/groups/apawg/) and the [AG Working Group](/about/groups/agwg/))
 The objective of the Cognitive and Learning Disabilities Accessibility (COGA) Task Force is to develop guidance and techniques for content authoring and user agent implementation in order to make web content accessible to people with cognitive and learning disabilities.<br />(Supports the [APA Working Group](/about/groups/apawg/) and the [AG Working Group](/about/groups/agwg/))

 ## [Low Vision Accessibility Task Force](/about/groups/task-forces/low-vision-a11y-tf/) (LVTF) under the [AG Working Group](/about/groups/agwg/)